cristinafsanz/jekyll-now/_posts/2016-04-08-job-hopping.md

 - It is important to have a good salary and another benefits, like insurance coverage.

-If I find a company that gives me this, maybe it is time to settle down and don't be a job hopper anymore.
-I have seen a few companies in Spain that offer many of the things of my list, that worry about diversity, conciliation and flexible hours and I will look for them when I look for a job again.
+If I am in a company that gives me this, maybe it is time to settle down and don't be a job hopper anymore.
+I have seen a few companies in Spain that offer many of the things of my list, that worry about diversity, conciliation and flexible hours and I will look for them if I look for a job again.

-And there is a project that wants to share where these companies are, it is called <a href="http://www.yosoytumadre.com" alt="I am your mother" title="I am your mother">Yo soy tu madre</a>.
+And there is a project that wants to share where these companies are, it is called <a href="http://www.yosoytumadre.com/empresas_ti_conciliacion/" alt="I am your mother" title="I am your mother">Yo soy tu madre</a>.
 It is a project for companies in Spain that want to help with balance.
 At the end everybody wins, because a happy worker is a productive worker.